Independent International Commission of Inquiry on Ukraine

-The Independent International Commission of Inquiry in Ukraine is a United Nations commission of inquiry established by the United Nations Human Rights Council on 4 March 2022 with a mandate to investigate violations of human rights and of international humanitarian law in the Russian invasion of Ukraine.
+The Independent International Commission of Inquiry on Ukraine is a United Nations commission of inquiry established by the United Nations Human Rights Council on 4 March 2022 with a mandate to investigate violations of human rights and of international humanitarian law in the Russian invasion of Ukraine.
 The Commission delivered its first reports on 18 October 2022 and 16 March 2023.
 The Commission's mandate was extended in April 2025, through resolution 58/24.

 Creation

 On 3 March 2022, the United Nations Human Rights Council (UNHRC) started debating the effect of the Russian invasion of Ukraine on human rights.
 On 4 March, in resolution A/HRC/49/L.1, the UNHRC condemned the violations of human rights and international law caused by the full-scale Russian invasion, called for Russia to stop its violations in Ukraine, and for Russia to completely withdraw from internationally recognised Ukrainian territory to prevent further violations, and voted to establish an independent international commission of inquiry on Ukraine.
 The UNHRC passed the resolution with 32 states in favour, 13 absentions and 2 (Eritrea and Russia) against.

 The Russian representative on the UNHRC, Evgeny Ustinov, called the commission of inquiry "a mere waste of resources, which could better be used to help civilians in Ukraine".
 Human Rights Watch expressed its support for the UNHRC to create a commission of inquiry into violations of human rights and international humanitarian law in Ukraine by all groups involved.